 Note

-In case Position Management is enabled in your Employee Central instance, in the Organizational Information subsection an additional block, Position Information, is displayed, containing following editable fields: Position and Position Entry Date.
+In case Position Management is implemented in your Employee Central instance, in the Organizational Information subsection an additional block, Position Information, is displayed, containing following editable fields: Position and Position Entry Date.

 Validate if the rule for Synchronization of JobInfo to Position Object is as per your business process common for your company.
 For example, in case of demotion with pay grade change, you could consider assigning the employee to another position, instead of changing the Pay Grade field in Job Information block without changing the position.